HRESULT: Using an HRESULT value

 Since HRESULT is defined as a signed integer and since the severity field is the most significant bit, a negative value indicates failure and other values indicate success.
 The most commonly used success code is S_OK which has value 0.
-But in rare circumstances, a function returns a success code with additional information such as S_FALSE which has value 1.
+However, in rare circumstances, a function returns a success code with additional information such as S_FALSE which has value 1.

 When an HRESULT value is displayed as hexadecimal (generally for debugging purposes) a developer can identify a value as indicating failure when it starts with digit 8 or greater in the 8th and most significant place.
-Note that if not padded to 8 digits with leading 0s, a value might mistakenly be seen as failure.
+Note that if not padded to 8 digits with leading zeroes, a value might mistakenly be seen as failure.
 For example, 80005 is success even though it starts with 8.
 If padded to 8 digits this becomes clear: 00080005.
 This is somewhat contrived since generally success is 0 which is clearly a success code.

-Programmatic ways to check for failure status are test for negative and use a system-defined macro.
+Programmatic ways to check for failure status are to test for negative or to use a system-defined macro.